firefly-iii/firefly-iii.org/installation-guide-faq.md

 permalink: /installation-guide-faq/
 ---

+### Decimal points are missing, numbers are off, stuff like that

+Ensure with `dpkg-reconfigure locales` that the language you want to use is installed, then reboot Apache or Nginx (webserver).

+In order to make the demo site work (it's an Ubuntu server) I run these commands:

+* sudo apt-get install -y language-pack-en-base
+* sudo apt-get install -y language-pack-nl-base
+* sudo apt-get install -y language-pack-de-base
+* sudo apt-get install -y language-pack-pt-base

+That should take care of most issues.

 ### 404 when trying to visit login page or other pages.

 1. Run `sudo a2enmod rewrite`.
 Restart Apache.